wavesplatform/docs.wavesplatform/docs/en/ride/base-concepts/expression.md

 An **expression** is a combination of one or more [constants](/en/ride/constants), [variables](/en/ride/variables), [operators](/en/ride/operators) and [function](/en/ride/functions) _calls_.

-RIDE interprets the expression and calculates its _result_.
+Ride interprets the expression and calculates its _result_.

 <a id="expression-result"></a>
 ## Expression result